Thomas Pepinsky

 Overview

-I am the Walter F. LaFeber Professor of Government and Director of the Southeast Asia Program at Cornell, and Nonresident Senior Fellow at the Brooking Institution.
-I study comparative politics and political economy, with a focus on emerging market economies in Southeast Asia.
+I am the Walter F. LaFeber Professor of Government and Public Policy, and Nonresident Senior Fellow at the Brooking Institution.
+I study comparative politics and political economy, with a special focus on Southeast Asia.
 I received my Ph.D. in political science from Yale University in May 2007, and joined the Cornell faculty in 2008.

 Research Focus